 Report: Microsoft Project 2000 on Linux

-Last night, the question of if I could run Microsoft Project on my ThinkPad T480, a computer with only Linux installed.
+One night, the question of if I could run Microsoft Project on my ThinkPad T480, a computer with only Linux installed.
 Upon first assumption, you may think not.
 Except I use Microsoft Project 2000.
 However, it hasn't been tested by what I've seen on WineHQ's application database.
 So, at around 3 in the morning, I decided to give installation a go.
+It took me a long time to publish this report, mainly due to procrastination.
+Sorry.

 System and Software Specifications